Ethan00Si/ethan00si.github.io/index.md

 ## About Me

-I am an undergraduate student at [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
+He is an undergraduate student at [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
-I joined the [Beijing Key Laboratory of Big Data Management and Analysis Methods](http://info.ruc.edu.cn/academic_research_lab_detail.php?id=20)(BDAI) in May 2020 and I am supervised by Prof. [Jun Xu](https://scholar.google.com/citations?user=su14mcEAAAAJ).
+He joined the [Beijing Key Laboratory of Big Data Management and Analysis Methods](http://info.ruc.edu.cn/academic_research_lab_detail.php?id=20)(BDAI) in May 2020 and was supervised by Prof. [Jun Xu](https://scholar.google.com/citations?user=su14mcEAAAAJ).

 ## Education Background